MarianKelsey/mariankelsey.github.io/_pages/research.md

 author_profile: true
 ---

-My main area of research is the literary context of Second Temple period biblical literature, specifically the interrelationship of text, belief and community.
-Through my doctoral thesis, I demonstrated how the book of Jonah used inner-biblical allusions and literary motifs to address the problematic issue of God’s sovereignty in light of Jerusalem’s destruction.
-I have also published on elements of the Jacob cycle, collaborated in the production of biblically-informed art, and written about the use of the Hebrew Bible within the New Testament.
-I am currently researching the literary function of cities within the Hebrew Bible.
+In my research, I focus on the literary context of biblical literature, in particular the interrelationship of text, belief and community.

+My latest publication was ‘The Book of Jonah and the Theme of Exile,’ which appeared in JSOT this year.
+I have also published on elements of the Jacob cycle, and written about the use of the Hebrew Bible within the New Testament.

+I am currently researching the literary function of cities within the Bible and the reception of city-traditions in later Jewish and Christian literature and culture.
+Meanwhile, I am working with a New Testament scholar on a paper examining the use of Hosea in the Matthean infancy narrative.

+My research draws on other disciplines to bring fresh perspectives to biblical studies: in particular, literary approaches to the texts, and insights from other disciplines into the interplay of texts, community formation, and cultural identity.